Looking to WIN

 How can you become engaged?

 WIN welcomes new members – whatever your current level of engagement in implant dentistry.
-Please consider joining – it’s free and easily accessible via the QR code.
+Please consider joining – it’s free, visit the Straumann website.

 Please do join us for our webinar events in September and November, and if you are coming to the Edinburgh ITI congress in October, then please register for the networking breakfast event.